Nicha1nru/3DS-Vim/README.md

 ![Image](https://user-images.githubusercontent.com/89216946/193067540-d667a6f4-d586-4305-98e3-65be2a055eb8.jpeg)
 Press B to cycle between letters, press A to type the letter.
 Ignore the B at the start, it is a bug im trying to fix.
 Press select to reset, press start to exit.

+# How to launch it in your 3DS
+You need a jailbroken 3DS with homebrew to launch it.
+Put the SD card in your computer, put the .3dsx file and the lol.elf file into the 3ds folder in your SD card.
+Then, put it back in your 3DS and launch the program with homebrew.